 - Popularity.
 Why should you go with a popular camera?
 Because unlike popular people, a popular camera has been tested as to quality.
 If a camera continues to have healthy sales stats year after year, it’s far less risky than one that doesn’t.
 That proven track record will also mean that you’ll have support if you encounter a problem.
-You’ll easily find answers from fellow users online, or from the company.
-There will also be more books available to help you learn how to get the best out of your new camera.
+You’ll easily find answers from fellow users online and from the company.
+There will also be more books and blogs available to help you learn how to get the best out of your new camera.

 - Great Reviews.
 Make sure you check out the reviews.
 If the camera you’re thinking of has hundreds of positive reviews on Amazon, you can be confident you have a winner.
 Read the reviews carefully to see what aspects people are praising, and which ones they don’t care for.
 This will give you a better feel for whether or not that particular camera is a fit for you.